Rosh Hashana & Yom Kippur 2021 • 5782

 Maryland Hillel wants to provide a meaningful High Holiday experience while keeping the health of our community in mind.
 Spots are limited for all programs, advanced sign-up is required, and priority will be given to current UMD students.
-You must sign up by September 27 at 11 AM for all Yom Kippur events.
+Please note that any non-student guests that will be joining us for the High Holidays must be vaccinated.

-- 45-Minute Highlights Service with Rabbi Ari at 10:30 AM: Go through the quintessential prayers from the service with Rabbi Ari Israel in 45 minutes.
+- 45-Minute Highlights Service with Rabbi Ari: Go through the quintessential prayers from the service with Rabbi Ari Israel in 45 minutes.

 - Conservative: Egalitarian Conservative services with Ometz.

-- Reserve Meals: Use this form to request meals for pre-fast and/or break fast.
-Check out the menu.
+- Reserve Meals: for pre-fast and/or break fast.

 - North Campus Bagel Break Fast: Grab a bagel and light snacks with Maryland Hillel on North Campus.
-To follow along with the university’s extended no in-person dining policy, bagels will be dropped off on September 28 by Ellicott Hall!
 We’ll be in touch soon with more details.
-Thanks to a generous donor, the North Campus break fast is free with pre-registration required by September 27 at 11 AM.
+Thanks to a generous donor, the North Campus break fast is free

 If you need a High Holiday exemption letter, submit this form.
 You should make appropriate arrangements with your professors, prior to missing class.
 Please allow 3-5 days for requests to be processed and prepared.